My Current Understanding of the Christian Life

 - Blessed are the Peacemakers (Series by Rob Bell at Mars Hill)

-- The Cross and the Sword (Series by Greg Boyd at Woodland Hills; search for series title in 2004) and at Jesus Radicals
+- The Cross and the Sword (Series by Greg Boyd at Woodland Hills; see also search-term nonviolence) and at Jesus Radicals

 - On the Care and Feeding of Enemies (Matthew Dowling)